 SFT builds upon the same transformer architecture used in pre-training, but with a focused objective.
 During SFT, the model learns to minimize the difference between its generated responses and the target responses in the training dataset.

 The loss function during SFT typically focuses only on the response portion of each example, ignoring the instruction tokens during backpropagation.
-This approach helps the model learn to generate appropriate responses rather than simply memorizing the instruction format.
+This helps the model learn to generate appropriate responses rather than simply memorizing the instruction format.
 The training process involves multiple epochs over the dataset, with careful monitoring to prevent overfitting.

 Training typically requires substantial computational resources, particularly for larger models.
 Teams need to consider factors like batch size, learning rate scheduling, and gradient accumulation to achieve optimal results while managing GPU memory constraints effectively.